 For further information about the National Curriculum please click on this link: https://www.gov.uk/government/collections/national-curriculum.

-Find out what is planned for your child's year group by clicking on the appropriate link below.
+Find out what is planned for your child's year group by clicking on the appropriate link on the previous page.
 You will see that subjects are blocked into one, two or three weeks of learning, although English and Maths can link, they don't necessarily have to if it's not helpful to a child's learning: